Chef Christophe Muller Preserves Michelin-Starred Legend Paul Bocuse's Legacy in Japan | Tokyo Weekender

 Over the years, those who worked under Bocuse didn’t view him as a boss but as a grandfather with eyes full of kindness, says Muller.
 In the culinary world, he was affectionately known as the Pope of French Gastronomy, but to Muller, Bocuse had clearly taken higher status.
 “There are no words to express why he is loved.”

-Paul Bocuse restaurants and brasseries are located in Lyon, with a new one opened in Paris in May, as well as in various cities in Japan under Hiramatsu Restaurants.
+Paul Bocuse restaurants and brasseries are located in Lyon, with a new one opened in Paris in early June, as well as in various cities in Japan under Hiramatsu Restaurants.
 The story behind this collaboration is as simple as Bocuse’s friendship with Japanese chef Hiroyuki Hiramatsu.

 Hiramatsu was deeply inspired by French culture at a young age and participated in rigorous professional training to master the culinary arts in France.
 When Bocuse visited his restaurant in Paris, he met with the Japanese chef and their friendship grew quickly.